Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - Introduction to Microeconomics

 1. What are the central problems of an economy?

 Ans.
 The central problems of an economy include what to produce, how to produce, and for whom to produce.
-These questions arise due to the scarcity of resources, forcing societies to make choices about the allocation of limited resources to satisfy unlimited wants.
+These problems arise due to limited resources and unlimited wants, necessitating choices and trade-offs.

 2. What is the Production Possibility Frontier (PPF)?

 Ans.
-The Production Possibility Frontier (PPF) is a curve that illustrates the maximum feasible output combinations of two goods that an economy can produce with available resources and technology.
-It shows the trade-offs between the production of different goods and highlights concepts such as opportunity cost and efficiency.
+The Production Possibility Frontier (PPF) is a graphical representation that shows the maximum feasible amount of two goods that an economy can produce, given its resources and technology.
+It illustrates the concepts of opportunity cost and efficiency in production.

 4. What is the difference between positive and normative economics?